learn-co-curriculum/phase-4-project-guidelines/README.md

 looks something like this: `if current_user.id == post.user.id`.
-Alternatively, the most performant way to implement this is: starting on the next line `if post` do something, `else` do something else.
+Alternatively, the most performant way to implement this is:

 ## Project Setup